top of page

 • Specify if the illustration is for print, web, or both.

-• Ask for file formats you need (JPEG, PNG, and size etc).
+• Ask for the file formats you need (JPEG, PNG, etc.) and the size.

-• Discuss whether you will have exclusive rights or if the illustrator can use the work in their portfolio - exclusive rights create a higher fee, non-exclusive reduces it.
+• Discuss whether you will have exclusive rights or if the illustrator can use the work in their portfolio.
+Exclusive rights create a higher fee, while non-exclusive reduces it.

 Clear agreements prevent legal issues and ensure you get the files you need for your project.